 Grades: Recommended for Spring of Third – Fifth

-Description: In this four-hour immersive program, students experience a day in the life of a child attending a one-room school.
+Description: Students experience a day in the life of a child attending a one-room school.
+In this immersive program, kids are encouraged to dress up!
+(Approximately 4 1/2 hours).
 Fee: $130 per group.
-Limited to groups of 30.
+Limited to groups of 30, including school staff and parents.
 Schedule: Year-round, Monday - Friday

 Grades: Kindergarten – Third Description: This program highlights an early 20th century farm day.
 Children experience life on the farm life, do chores, and enjoy lessons in the one-room school led by a costumed schoolteacher.
-Fee: $3 per child.
-Teachers and chaperones free.
+(Approximately 2 hours) Fee: $3 per child.
+Teachers and chaperones receive complimentary admission.
 Limited to groups of 60.
 Schedule: Year-round, Monday-Friday.

 We offer a variety programs for Girl Scouts and Boy Scouts.
 We can tailor a visit to your needs - please call 913-715-2570 for more information.